Products and Services

 Before you can do any live examining, you will be invited to complete Induction, Training, and Certification of Procedure and Assessment modules.
 These Quality Assurance (QA) modules may be delivered by online self-access, by telephone and/or via online or face-to-face meetings.

-If you are not based in the UK, our international exam centres engage Speaking examiners for the Speaking part of many of our exams.
+Exam centres directly engage or employ Speaking examiners for the Speaking part of many of our exams.
+Speaking examiners are not employed by Cambridge English.

 If you are interested in becoming a Speaking examiner, and meet our requirements, you can contact your local exam centre to see whether there are any opportunities for examining.
 Find your nearest exam centre.